Table of Contents

-A spinal cord injury victim who suffers from musculoskeletal or health problems commonly uses several drugs as treatment for their complications.
-According to medical research that provides health information, 31% to 87% of spine injury victims are on five or more drugs for treatment purposes.
+A spinal cord injury victim who suffers from musculoskeletal or health problems commonly uses several drugs to treat their complications.
+According to medical research that provides health information, 31% to 87% of spine injury victims are on five or more prescriptions for treatment.

-While using several drugs is a normal standard of care in treating spinal cord injuries, it can have harmful side effects on a person’s health that hinder recovery.
+While using several drugs is a usual standard of care in treating spinal cord injuries, it can harm a person’s health and hinder recovery.

 A muscle relaxant, for example, can aid with pain relief and cause nausea and dizziness.
 This affects a person’s motivation and desire to do the workouts they need to improve their health.
 Hence, finding the ideal combination of drugs to help people handle symptoms while still engaging in daily life is critical.

-We will take a look at the following medical drug options that doctors recommend.
+We will look at the following medical drug options doctors recommend.

 You are about to learn about seven widely used spine injury drugs, the symptoms they treat, and the dangers they entail on people’s health.